akroshko/imagegrid-viewer/README.md

 - Variable window sizes and reading the actual screen size rather than assuming 1080p.
-- Multithreaded conversion of image data into textures, which will avoid pauses while scrolling or zooming.
 - Add more robust error checking.
 - Directly use zip files, pdf files, or other file formats images are distributed in.